dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

    $ pytest -k test_example

-As you will see the test we jsut wrote ran and checked out (hopefully).
+As you will see the test we just wrote ran and checked out (hopefully).
 The option ``-k`` matches all tests with the given pattern and only run those that match.
-More advanced logical expressions like ``not test_example`` are also allowed.
-To see all options of Pytest do:
+More advanced logical expressions like ``-k "not test_example"`` are also allowed.
+To see all options of pytest do:

 .. code-block:: console